 Does it hurt?
 Ummmm, not too bad.
 My picture was taken from a few different angles with this crazy contraption, and the dermatologist then rubbed a topical numbing solution over the area to be injected.
 It did help (although it’s somewhat stubborn to remove).
 She asked me to frown, smile, raise my eyebrows, and squint — all the while she marked dots on the lines where the injections were to go.
 The first time around, I chose to only do my forehead (baby steps).
 The second time around, I was all in — forehead and crows feet.
 I closed my eyes as she pinched the skin in between her thumb and forefinger.
 In went the needle.
 IPL hurts WAAAAAAAAY more.
 This was like getting a flu shot.
 It’s a tiny needle.
 But there was a minor stinging sensation.

 There were two things I didn’t expect.
-First was don’t lay down or spend the day bent over.
-Gravity will take it’s toll and you will not like the results.
+The first was don’t lay down or spend the day bent over.
+Gravity will take its toll and you will not like the results.
 Also, don’t monkey around where the Botox was injected.
-Basically just leave it alone and don’t take a nap.
+Basically, just leave it alone and don’t take a nap.
 There were a few red marks from the needles, but I could still go out in public.

 Second, Botox is not instantaneous.
 It takes about 3 days to see the results, but when you do, you’ll feel and see a difference.
 The first month, I wasn’t so sure of my eyebrows.
 When I raised them, only the very outside (closest to my ears) moved.
 I felt like I looked different.
 However, after Botox was when I really started getting compliments on my skin.

 Well, that’s everything I’ve tried.
 It is worth it?
 Meh, that’s entirely up to you and where your priorities stand.
 For me personally, having nice skin is just something that’s important to me.
 It makes me feel good about myself.
-I don’t need new shoes or new lipstick or a new scarf.
+I don’t need new shoes or new lipstick.
 Just inject me with Botox, and I’m a happy gal.